citrushack/cutiehack2020/README.md

 1. Multiple pages and a cool nav bar
 2. A contact page with a form that emails you
-3. Adding cool fonts
+3. Cool fonts
+4. A header tag with info like a site icon
-4. Basic mobile responsiveness
+5. Basic mobile responsiveness

 ## 1 - Adding a nav bar, linking other pages